Trump had big ideas for state dinners. He's not used them as president.

 WASHINGTON — Long before he ran for president, real estate developer Donald Trump had a vision for state dinners that called for construction — specifically, the building of a big, beautiful White House ballroom.

-Presidential candidate Trump regularly spotlighted a second, sharply different take on the events: they should feature a menu borrowed from the nearest drive-thru — or canceled altogether.
+Presidential candidate Trump regularly spotlighted a second, sharply different take on the events: They should feature a menu borrowed from the nearest drive-thru — or be canceled altogether.

 Two years ago, then-candidate Trump may not have been measuring the Oval Office drapes — but he was already envisioning what White House dinners held during his presidency might include, and what they might not.